BeauGeogeo/Winadim/README.md

   This application **requires a GPU** to function properly.
   Components like OCR (EasyOCR) and some image processing steps are GPU-accelerated, and may **not work at all** or will be extremely slow on CPU-only systems.

+  You can still remove the imports related to torch and torchvision in the `requirements.txt` but you'll need them to use the GPU.

+  You can also change cuda distribution (see torch official website) to install based on your current device.

 - 🌐 **Instruction Language**
   By default, the initial GPT instruction (defined in `main_gui.py`) asks the assistant to answer **in French**.
   You can change this prompt to English (or any language you prefer) by modifying the instruction string.